game-ci/unity-request-activation-file/README.md

-# Request Manual Activation File
+# Unity - Request Manual Activation File
 Github Action for requesting Unity's manual activation file.

 Required to acquire a license, used in the **Activate**, **Test** and **Build** actions